PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 ## Usage

-For usage refer to any example module.
+For usage refer to variables description, which include example for complex map of objects.

 ## Module's Required Inputs